 Eurobodalla Beachwatch Program

-The Beachwatch program is undertaken every year from the start of November to the end of March with five samples collected each month from 11 popular beaches.
+The Beachwatch Program, in partnership with NSW Office of Environment and Heritage, is undertaken every year from the start of November to the end of March, with five samples collected each month from 11 popular beaches.

 Beach sampling locations